Sjenica: 18th, 19th and 20th centuries

 From 1790 to 1817, Sjenica was one of the 5 districts of the newly formed Novopazarski Sandžak: Novi Pazar, Stari Vlah (Nova Varoš), Sjenica, Mitrovica and Trgovište.
 In 1835, Sjenica was mentioned as the center of the Novopazarski Sandžak.

 Due to its strategic, military and political importance, during the 19th century Sjenica was considered an important destination, so military and other operations were directed towards it, in which a large number of the local population died on several occasions.

+A Bulgarian foreign ministry reported that Sjenica had 505 Albanian houses in 1901-02.
+In May 1901, Albanians pillaged and partially burned the cities of Novi Pazar, Sjenica and Pristina, and massacred Serbs in the area of Ibar Kolašin.

 After the First Balkan War, the Sjenica region became part of the Kingdom of Serbia.
 Sjenica became the center of the county of the same name, which had 26,381 inhabitants and included 12 municipalities, 80 villages, 44 hamlets and one borough (Sjenica).
 In 1917 when the area was under Austrian control a conference was held, in which the representatives drafted and signed a resolution for the union of the area with Bosnia or the establishment of an autonomous region.

 From 1929 to 1941, Sjenica was part of the Zeta Banovina of the Kingdom of Yugoslavia.
 During World War II the SS Polizei-Selbstschutz-Regiment Sandschak under Karl von Krempler was stationed here consisted of local Muslim population, during a period when many Serbs lost their lives.
 In 1943 Sjenica was the battleground of intense fighting between Partisans and the German army.